What Makes a Great Salesperson: 6 Personality Traits (Good vs Bad Salespeople)

 Good salespeople are skilled at identifying and addressing customer needs, communicating value, and building trust and rapport with clients.
 They are also resilient in the face of rejection, adaptable to changing market conditions, and continuously seek to learn and improve their sales skills.

 But don’t be fooled; not all great salespeople are loud, outgoing, and aggressive.
-While the stereotypical view of a salesperson is someone pushy, aggressive, and solely focused on closing deals, regardless of whether or not it is in the customer’s best interest.
+The stereotypical view of a salesperson is someone pushy, aggressive, and solely focused on closing deals, regardless of whether or not it is in the customer’s best interest.
 Good salespeople strive hard to move away from this image.

-Good Salespeople Vs Bad Salespeople: What’s the Difference?
+Good Salespeople Vs. Bad Salespeople: What’s the Difference?

 It may seem like the obvious answer is that, frankly, bad salespeople can’t sell.
 However, it’s a lot more complex than just not having the skills to sell, but rather the personality traits and attributes needed in sales.